CycloneDX/cyclonedx.org/about/guiding-principles/index.md

 <button type="button" class="collapsible">Automation and optimization of BOM creation</button>
 <div class="collapsible-content">
-  <p>The CycloneDX project focuses on the efficiency at which BOMs are created, by creating implementations that are easily automatable and integrated into all major development platforms and ecosystems.</p>
+  <p>The CycloneDX project focuses on the efficiency at which BOMs are created.
+By creating implementations that are easily automatable and integrated into all major development platforms and ecosystems.</p>
 </div>

 <button type="button" class="collapsible">Full-stack BOM specification</button>
 <div class="collapsible-content">
-  <p>CycloneDX describes the entire stack for which software runs including operating systems, containers, firmware, applications, libraries, frameworks, files, services, and optionally, hardware.</p>
+  <p>CycloneDX describes the entire stack for which software runs.
+Including operating systems, containers, firmware, applications, libraries, frameworks, files, services, and optionally, hardware.</p>
 </div>

 </div>